by John Ellis

 Looking around us, as well as taking measure of our own life and actions/ethics, we can see our society’s priorities, as well as our own.
 Or, perhaps better defined, our idols.
 How we define and, hence, how we pursue flourishing presents a clear picture of what we worship – individually and corporately.
 For Christians, it’s important to keep in view that it’s not that God doesn’t want us to flourish, it’s that He asks us to “deny [ourself] and take up [our] cross daily and follow me (Luke 9:23).”
 Not only are we not promised flourishing, at least as we like to define it, it’s not really something we should expect, much less demand.
 Often, as history bears out, and demonstrating the truthfulness of Christ’s words “you will be hated by all for my name’s sake (Matthew 10:22)”, faithful followers of Jesus do not tend to flourish in the here and now in the ways in which society at large defines flourishing.
 Shamefully, white evangelicals in America, setting aside the “all” in Christ’s prophetic utterance that “you will be hated by all”, demonstrate through our political involvement that we believe that culturally defined concepts of flourishing is where we think our true treasure and birthright are stored.
 Narrowing that down, our collective approach to voting reveals, among other idols, that we worship the concept of religious liberty and not Jesus.

-The theme(s) and research for this article have been born out of my work on another, larger (much larger) project combined with current responses holding court in white evangelicalism regarding voting ethics as November 3 looms large.
+The theme(s) and research for this article have been born out of my work on another, larger (much larger) project combined with current responses holding court in white evangelicalism regarding voting ethics as November 3 looms large (I’ve since published 3 installments of that larger project; you can read the Intro by clicking here).
 In short, bending almost completely to a pragmatic embrace of the lesser of two evils argument, white evangelicals in this country have largely sold their vote to a man who is obviously a living renunciation of the fruits of the Spirit.
 Crowned in our arguments as a modern-day Artaxerxes standing behind Nehemiah, President Donald Trump is seen as the only one who can save our way of life.
 Ignoring much of the tangled brush seeded throughout discussions about “our way of life,” I’m going to focus on the argument that a vote for Trump is a vote for religious liberty.
 In a subsequent article, I’ll interact with the anti-abortion argument also undergirding the lesser of two evils argument that concludes in pushing Christians to vote for Trump (that article has now been published and can be read by clicking here), but, for the purpose of this article, my main contention, mentioned above, is that voting for Donald Trump for the sake of preserving religious liberty is at odds with worshipping Jesus.
 In the course of wading into that thesis, though, a brief response to an expected rebuttal will help us transition into the meat of my argument.

 A false dichotomy is an argument that claims that two propositions are mutually opposed.
 Often called a false dilemma or either/or, this type of argument ignores the potential for overlapping arguments.
 The logical form is: Either A is true, or B is true.
 A is not true.
 Therefore, B must be true.
 So, for example, some of those who disagree with my thesis may point out that it’s possible to be greatly concerned about religious liberty and love Jesus first and foremost.
 The two things are not mutually exclusive.